-Julie Swain, MD, is the Vice Chair for Clinical Performance for the Mount Sinai Health System and Director of the Center for Medical Devices (CMeD) at Mount Sinai Heart.
+Julie Swain, MD, is the Vice Chair for Clinical Performance for the Mount Sinai Health System.
 In addition, she serves as Professor of Cardiovascular Surgery and Director of Clinical Research in the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
 Dr. Swain’s in-depth career experience includes:

 Expertise in clinical trial design and regulatory experience

 • Academic cardiothoracic and vascular surgeon for more than 21 years.

 • University-based surgical practice in adult cardiac, thoracic, vascular surgery and intensive care unit medicine.